 Chelsea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Chelsea, however, the average commute to work is quite long.
-On average, people spend 33.82 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Chelsea is that it can take a long time to commute to work.
+In Chelsea, the average commute to work is 32.91 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Chelsea’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Although the majority of commuting trips in the city are by private automobile, Chelsea is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Chelsea area by reducing both traffic and air pollution.

-The education level of Chelsea citizens is a little higher than the average for US cities and towns: 21.61% of adults in Chelsea have at least a bachelor's degree.
+The citizens of Chelsea are slightly better educated than the national average of 21.84% for all cities and towns, with 21.98% of adults in Chelsea having a bachelor's degree or advanced degree.

 The most common language spoken in Chelsea is Spanish.
 Other important languages spoken here include English and Portuguese.